jaredsparta/bread_factory_task/README.md

 <br>

+**Afterthoughts**

 - We have created a python script that passes all the required tests.
-Since the tests were made with the user stories in mind, we have produced a program that is not overengineered but fulfills all the user stories' demands.
+- Since the tests were made with the user stories in mind, we have produced a program that is not overengineered but fulfills all the user stories' demands.